VatsalJagani/github-action-toolkit-python/README.md

 ## Project Docs

-For how to install uv and Python, see [installation.md](installation.md).

 For development workflows, see [development.md](development.md).

-For instructions on publishing to PyPI, see [publishing.md](publishing.md).
+For instructions on release process and publishing to PyPI, see [release.md](release.md).